Songpa District: Parks

-A third of the total Songpa area is green zone (10.98k m^{2} or 32.4%), the highest rate among municipal districts in Seoul.
+A third of the total Songpa area is green zone (10.98 km^{2} or 32.4%), the highest rate among municipal districts in Seoul.
 The district has as many as 140 parks, also the largest number in Seoul.
 Each park has its own theme (like a flower or a plant) based on residents' opinion.
 The theme of Geon-neomal Park in Garak-dong is a rose, while Baekto Park is a wildflower park.
 The theme of Macheon Park is a royal azalea and Jamsil Park's main theme is aquatic plant.
 In these parks, diverse flower festivals and events—including Royal Azalea Festival, Rose Festival, Garden Balsam Dyeing Festival, Eco Culture Class, Wild Plants Operation and Aquatic Plant Exhibition—are held every year.

 There are cherry blossom roads alongside of Seongnae stream and Jangjicheon stream.
 Each tree has a name tag of the Songpa resident who donated and voluntarily cares for it.